Hendrik Verwoerd: Republic

 The creation of a republic was one of the National Party's long-term goals since coming to power in 1948.
 In January 1960, Verwoerd announced that a referendum would be called to determine the republican issue, the objective being a republic within the Commonwealth.
-Two weeks later, Harold Macmillan, then British Prime Minister, visited South Africa.
+Two weeks later, Harold Macmillan, then British prime minister, visited South Africa.

 In an address to both Houses of Parliament, Macmillan gave his famous Winds of Change speech.
 The speech, which implicitly criticized apartheid, together with worldwide criticism following the Sharpeville massacre, created a siege mentality in South Africa.
 Verwoerd seized upon this to bolster his case for a republic, presenting Elizabeth II as the ruler of a hostile power.

-Verwoerd also ensured that South African media gave extensive coverage to the breakdown of society in the Congo following its independence from Belgium in the summer of 1960, presenting it as an example of the "horrors" that would allegedly ensue in South Africa if apartheid ended.
+Verwoerd also ensured that South African media gave extensive coverage to the breakdown of society in the Republic of the Congo (Léopoldville) following its independence from Belgium in the summer of 1960, presenting it as an example of the "horrors" that would allegedly ensue in South Africa if apartheid ended.
 He linked the situation in the Congo to criticism of apartheid in Britain, arguing the Congolese "horrors" were what the British government intended to inflict on white South Africans, thereby fanning the flames of Anglophobia.

 The referendum on 5 October 1960 asked white voters, "Are you in favour of a Republic for the Union?".
 It passed with 52 percent of the vote.
 In order to bolster support for a republic, the voting age for whites was lowered from 21 to 18, benefiting younger Afrikaans speakers, who were more likely to favour a republic, and the franchise was extended to whites in South-West Africa, most of whom were German or Afrikaans speakers.